Bank-Builder/logical_replication_tutorial/README.md

-# Postgres 14 - Logical Replication Tutorial
+# Postgresql 14 - Logical Replication Tutorial

 This tutorial is to show how to get logical replication working between two postgres 14 databases for a given table.
 It makes use of docker images so does not require you to have postgres installed locally and is intended for Linux platforms only.